 Great, you now have a nice color palette that you like and that expresses your personality.
 But just colors can be boring; spaces like bathrooms do very well with interesting patterns.

-One thing you can do is get inspired by menswear---yes, fashion.
-This is a great example of a masculine pattern you can see on men's shirts applied on a wall with wallpaper.
+One thing you can do is get inspired by menswear—yes, fashion.
+You can take things like masculine patterns found on men's shirts and apply the same or a similar pattern in your room with wallpaper.
 The choice of black and white also makes it properly neutral/masculine, but it's really the pattern here that steals the show.

 If you prefer something more unique to home decor, you can easily go with geometric or tribal patterns.
 As long as they're in colors that you're interested in, they'll bring out the masculine side of your bathroom.

 There's something to say about the strength and beauty of natural materials like wood and stone.
 Masculine bathrooms successfully use these materials to express a connection with nature and to bring out the best in a space.
 And natural materials have the bonus of being in already masculine-friendly colors!

 There are plenty of benefits when you choose natural stone materials for your walls and flooring; and nowadays, there's no worry about using wood in humid bathrooms either.